matt-harvey/swx/README.rst

     swx switch -c answering emails

 The activity name can be any number of words strung together, and is case-sensitive.
-You can use the alias ``sw`` if you don't want to type ``switch``.
+You can use the alias ``s`` if you don't want to type ``switch``.

 The ``-c`` option tells the ``switch`` command that this is the first time you